1. Home >

 Structure for Promotion, Action taken and Degree of Attainment

-Conducted regular audit and review of the status of trade secret management (once)
+• Conducted regular audit and review of the status of trade secrets management (once a year)

 4-5 Initiatives